-In this post we learn how to make a simple electric wheelchair using a standard BLDC motor driver circuit, and a couple of high power BLDC motors.
+In this post we learn how to make a simple electric wheelchair circuit using a standard BLDC motor driver circuit, and a couple of high power BLDC motors.

 The introduction of electric wheelchair was like a boon to our many differently-abled friends who now find it much easier to move and travel around, effortlessly, with just a push of a button.

 The only costly and complicated part in a wheel chair design is its ergonomic calculations, and the wheel mechanism efficiency, whereas the electronics for controlling the system seems to be comparably less costlier and complex.

 If a manufacturer has the access to the most effective ergonomic design of the wheel chair then making the electrical/electronic section of the system can be quickly implemented by implementing the steps as explained in the following explanation.